One of our joyful Castle kids

 The Castle Elementary School

 These children have little or no opportunity to attend public schools because they must enroll within a few days at the very beginning of the first semester or miss the entire year.
 And most of these children do not have a required birth certificate or money to buy shoes, school supplies and uniforms.

-Supervisor Selene Contreras, and our ten teachers are making a lasting difference for children who are among the poorest in Mexico and beyond.
-The goal of our Christian kinder, elementary and Jr. high school is that more poor children come to know, love and serve Jesus.
+Supervisor Anita Olea, and our five teachers are making a lasting difference for children who are among the poorest in Mexico and beyond.
+The goal of our Christian elementary school is that more poor children come to know, love and serve Jesus.
 We teach the little ones to read and write and even enjoy math, music, art and history.

 Our five classrooms are crowded so we hope to build two more soon.
 We just finished pouring a large concrete sidewalk in front of the classrooms and a more sturdy concrete supported chain link fence in front of the school to keep the dogs out and our kids safe inside.